synonymdev/slashtags/packages/drive/README.md

 If the metadata's core length is updated it will return `true`.

 If the drive does not have a `drive.content` already (a clone), it will try to read the Content's core key from `drive.headers` to resolve the content as well.

-If it failed to find any peers, or couldn't retrieve the headers needed to find the Content's core, it will throw an error.

-If the remote drive is encrypted or corrupt, it will throw a different error for that case as well.

 #### `await drive.put(key, content, [options])`